mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 As for the application servers, you can separate out web servers from API servers, but for ease of maintenance you can also just run both on the same machine on different ports, with a reverse proxy on the machine directing the requests to the right application.
 In this way you have one discrete unit which makes it much easier to add capacity.
 In the vaste majority of cases this setup is good enough, though could be optimised later.

 Having a shared datastore is key to being able to run the application servers in parallel.
 This is a single machine that has a large storage volume mounted.
 It runs all the databases which write their data to the storage volume.
-The datastore can also run on a clustered set of machines fir high availability, though this adds quite a lot of complexity, so initially it’s probably best to run one machine with good backups, so if anything goes wrong you can be back up and running with a minimum of downtime.
+The datastore can also run on a clustered set of machines for high availability, though this adds quite a lot of complexity, so initially it’s probably best to run one machine with good backups, so if anything goes wrong you can be restored and running with a minimum of downtime.

 ## Technologies